Supply_Chain_Law_Banner_New.webp

 Why do we need a law of this kind?

 Most products stand at the end of a long and international line of production steps.
 Take a chocolate bar as an example: The cocoa might come from West Africa, the sugar from Central America, the nuts from North America, and the final assembly might happen in Switzerland.
 This is not necessarily bad news.
-A survey of workers in Mexico, for example, has shown that production for foreign companies can actually enhance labor standards in local markets.2 However, still too often the outsourced production of raw materials does not meet the standards of social and environmental sustainability held high within the European Union.
+A survey of workers in Mexico, for example, has shown that production for foreign companies can actually enhance labour standards in local markets.2 However, still too often the outsourced production of raw materials does not meet the standards of social and environmental sustainability held high within the European Union.
 Many German politicians are therefore arguing that if a company makes profits globally, it should take global human rights into account as well.

 What are the advantages of the law?

 • Up until now, environmental and social standards have been applied by companies as voluntary commitments.
-However, very often these standards are still not met.
-To check whether big companies were meeting human rights along the supply chain, the German government had put up a monitoring system.
+However, these standards are often not met.
+To check whether big companies were meeting human rights commitments along the supply chain, the German government had put up a monitoring system.
 This way, they found that the goal for compliance was not met by half of the companies.3 A global supply chain law will transform these voluntary commitments into mandatory ones.
 This way, companies will be forced to produce in a more sustainable way and to keep up fair working standards.

 • Despite perhaps resulting in slightly higher prices for products, a law of this kind also seems to be greeted with enthusiasm by the public: A poll showed that 75% of Germans support it.4